theborakompanioni/azure-docs.de-de/articles/service-fabric/service-fabric-get-started-mac.md

 <properties
-   pageTitle="Einrichten Ihrer Entwicklungsumgebung unter Mac OS X | Microsoft Azure" description="Installieren Sie Laufzeit, SDK und Tools, und erstellen Sie einen lokalen Entwicklungscluster.
-Nach Abschluss des Setups können Sie mit der Erstellung von Clientanwendungen unter Mac OS X beginnen." services="service-fabric" documentationCenter=".net" authors="seanmck"
+   pageTitle="Set up your development environment on Mac OS X | Microsoft Azure" description="Install the runtime, SDK, and tools and create a local development cluster.
+After completing this setup, you will be ready to build applications on Mac OS X." services="service-fabric" documentationCenter=".net" authors="seanmck"